 Report other sales, exchanges and involuntary conversions of business property on Line 4 of PA Schedule C if the property sold was replaced.
-Refer to the federal schedule for an explanation of gain/loss items, but do not submit the federal schedule.
+Refer to the federal schedule for an www.revenue.pa.gov PA-40 C 1 explanation of gain/loss items, but do not submit the federal schedule.